henry2004y/Vlasiator.jl/docs/src/examples.md

 ### Plots Backend

-To trigger the Plots package plotting, `use Plots`.
+To trigger the Plots package plotting, `using Plots`.
+This backend supports all available attributes provided by [Plots.jl](http://docs.juliaplots.org/latest/).

 - Scaler colored contour for 2D simulation
 ```